vuejs/pinia/packages/docs/cookbook/testing.md

 ## Unit testing components

-This can be achieved with `createTestingPinia()`.
-I haven't been able to write proper documentation for this yet but its usage can be discovered through autocompletion and the documentation that appears in tooltips.
+This can be achieved with `createTestingPinia()`, which returns a pinia instance designed to help unit tests components.

 Start by installing `@pinia/testing`: